indolering/nmc2couch/README.md

 nmc2couch
 =========

 nmc2couch scrapes valid, non-expired Namecoin names blockchain into CouchDB.
+It also has a script for CouchDB which filters invalid domain records.

 ## Init